Yamini2001/HackerRank-Solutions/README.md

 95. [Triangle.java](Triangle.java) Solutions to calculate the triangle.
 96. [SameTree.java](SameTree.java) Solutions to calculate the same tree.
 97. [ReverseLinkedList.java](ReverseLinkedList.java) Solutions to calculate the reverse linked list.
+98. [NoOfSubArrayWithOddSum.java](NoOfSubArrayWithOddSum.java) Solutions to calculate the subarray number with odd sum.